 Theres No Kill Like Overkill: When Jonas' van gets picked up by the tornado, only his driver seems to have been impaled by the cell tower, leaving a Hope Spot open that he's still alive... then the vehicle is shown flying to the ground and exploding in a mushroom cloud, leaving no doubt that, yep, he's a goner.

 Jonas, who pointedly ignores Jo and Bill's warning about his vehicle and the placement of the oncoming Twister just because they don't like each other.
 He even ignores his own driver who expresses the same concern and has even less motivation to see them both die a windy death.

 Jo's father at the start of the movie.
 You're safe in the storm shelter, but you look at the door and see it rattling.
 What do you do?
 If you answered with stay the frell away, congratulations!
 You're smarter than he was.
 His wife and daughter do exactly this and live.

 Trailer Park Tornado Magnet: Notably averted here, of all movies.
 Although tornadoes devastate several farmhouses, two towns, a drive-in theater and a whole bunch of empty fields, they never once whack a trailer park.

-True Companions: If the breakfast scene at Aunt Meg's house doesn't show that the stormchasers are this, nothing does.
+True Companions: If the lunch scene at Aunt Meg's house doesn't show that the stormchasers are this, nothing does.